SonarSource/sonarqube/server/sonar-web/src/main/js/helpers/README.md

 Send a POST request, get a response, parse it as JSON.

 #### `window.SonarRequest.post(url: string[, data: object]): Promise`
-Send a POST request, ignore the response.
+Send a POST request, ignore the response content.

 ### Important to Know